submariner-io/submariner-website/src/content/operations/deployment/_index.en.md

 weight: 10
 ---

-Submariner provides a Go-based Kubernetes custom controller, called an [Operator](https://github.com/submariner-io/submariner-operator), that provides easy API-based installation and management.
-A command line utility, *`subctl`*, wraps the Operator to aid users with manual deployments and easy experimentation. `subctl` greatly simplifies the deployment of Submariner, and is therefore the recommended deployment method.
-For complete information about `subctl`, please refer to [this page](subctl).
+Submariner is always deployed using a Go-based Kubernetes custom controller, called an [Operator](https://github.com/submariner-io/submariner-operator), that provides API-based installation and management.
+Deployment tools like the [*`subctl`* command line utility](subctl) and [Helm charts](helm) wrap the Operator.
+The recommended deployment method is `subctl`, as it is currently the default in CI and provides diagnostic features.

-In addition to Operator and `subctl`, Submariner also provides [Helm Charts](helm).

 ## Installing `subctl`